newyorkla99/Pipettes-to-Python/README.md

 My journey from the bench to the command line: learning bioinformatics, Python, and data science!

 Hey all!
-I'm Nyla—a biochemist turned aspiring bioinformatician.
+I'm Nyla: a biochemist turned aspiring bioinformatician.
-This repo documents my journey to learn code, as I explore Python, R, data science, and bioinformatics to power future biotech innovation.
+This repo documents my journey to learn code, as I explore Python, R, data science, machine learning, and bioinformatics to power future biotech innovation.

 ---